Tayyab-Ahmad-44/4-Way-Traffic-Management-Using-Game-Theory-and-Gemini-API/README.md

-# Traffic Signal Simulation with AI Decision-Making
+# Traffic Signal Control Simulation with AI Decision-Making

-This project is a traffic signal simulation that uses AI to manage and optimize traffic flow.
+This project is a traffic signal control simulation that uses AI to manage and optimize traffic flow.
 The simulation models traffic signals and vehicles at a four-way intersection, dynamically adjusting signal timing based on real-time vehicle counts using a pre-trained YOLO model and a generative AI model.

 ## Features